Young Athletes' Stories

 What is the Key to Becoming a Successful Athlete?

-Every young athletic career starts with serious competitions.
-But, to make it worth your while, you must find a way to juggle between college studies and sports events.
+Every young athletic career starts with serious competition.
+But, to make it worth your while, you must find a way to juggle college studies and sports events.

 Professional athletes learn to control their emotions.
 They utilize their skill sets to their full potential.
 They continuously improve and stay the course whenever there is a big challenge up ahead.
 That is where hope can help.